alibaba-damo-academy/same/README.md

 ## Repo structures
 This repo contains the following folders under root:
 - demos: demo code to test SAME on new data.
-- scripts: traing script and training config files.
+- scripts: training script and training config files.